OLC-Bioinformatics/redmine-docs/docs/analysis/drep.md

 **Optional Components**

 By default, dRep will run the compare command to compare the set of genomes.
-In order to customise your GeneSeekr analyses, several settings can be optionally modified
+In order to customise your dRep analyses, several settings can be optionally modified

 - MASH ANI cutoff - this value is important, as only sequences clustering within this 'relatedness' threshold will be analysed using the secondary ANI algorithm (which is what determines the ANI values)
     - default is `0.9` (90%)